 The members of the coaching staff (including the manager) can make one mound visit per pitcher per inning without needing to remove the pitcher from the game.
-If the same pitcher is visited twice in one inning, the pitcher must be removed from the contest.
+If the same pitcher is visited twice in one inning, the pitcher must be removed from the mound.

 - You may bat 9,10,11 players or your roster.

-- You must declare at the start of the game, and once the first pitch has been thrown the lineup is locked, and the number of batters may not be changed.
+- You must declare at the start of the game, and once the first pitch has been thrown, the lineup is locked, and the number of batters may not be changed.

-- May start game with 8 players, 9th player spot is an out when he comes up in lineup.
+- May start game with 8 players, 9th player spot is an out when he comes up in the lineup.